ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 WebTransport capsules closely mirror a subset of QUIC frames and provide the essential WebTransport features.
-Within a WebTransport session, endpoints can

-* create and use bidirectional or unidirectional streams with no additional round trips using the WT_STREAM capsule
+Within a WebTransport session, endpoints can create and use bidirectional or unidirectional streams with no additional round trips using the WT_STREAM capsule.

 Stream creation and data flow on streams uses flow control mechanisms modeled on those in QUIC.
 Flow control is managed using the WebTransport capsules: